Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 "But...I could," Shannen said, a faraway look in her eyes.
 "I did."

-Shawn gave her a perplexed look as she continued on past him.
+Shawn gave her a quizzical look as she continued on past him.

 It was later that day when Alyssa was on the sound stage talking to Jennifer, one of the production crew.